1587/speaking-exam/00-part2.md

 The picture is taken on the street.

 On the left, a man in black is walking.

-In the middle, three people in riding suits are standing near their bicycles, they are all wearing safety helmets.
+In the middle, three people in riding suits are standing near their bikes, they are all wearing safety helmets.
 On the right, a man in red is sitting in a chair.

 ```